• Skip to primary navigation

 • Location

-Above the town of Honfleur, on the “Plateau de Grace”, hidden in the trees.
+Above the town of Honfleur, on the “Plateau de Grâce”, hidden in the trees.

 See the best rated accommodations in Honfleur

-#4 Saint-Adrien Chapel in Belbeuf
+#4 Chapelle Saint-Adrien in Belbeuf

-Saint-Adrien's chapel in Belbeuf
+Saint-Adrien chapel in Belbeuf

-• Brief history
+• A brief history

 Admire it from the riverside parking lot.